LisaBlackmer/Blackmer-Raynolds-et-al.-2025/README.md

 ## SnRNA-seq Data Processing:

 1. **Alignment:**
-    Alignment to the mouse reference genome (GRCm39) was performed using the Cell Ranger pipeline (version 4.0.10, 10x Genomics).
-Ambient RNA was removed using Cellbender (version 0.3.0) with the shell script `Cellranger_cellbender.sh`.
+    Alignment to the mouse reference genome (GRCm39) was performed using the Cell Ranger pipeline.
+Ambient RNA was removed using Cellbender with the shell script `Cellranger_cellbender.sh`.
 The dependencies for this step are listed in `Cellranger_cellbender_dependencies.txt`.

 2. **R Packages:**
-    R packages can be found and installed using the renv package manager with the files located in the `renv` folder.
+    R packages can be found and installed using the renv package manager with the files located in the `renv` folder located within the associated `R Scripts` folder.

 3. **Data Integration & Clustering:**
     The data was imported into R, integrated, and clustered with the script `Make_seurat_object.R`.